Jean Martin (singer): Early life

 Elta Jean Martin was born on December 6, 1919, in Cisco, Texas.
-She was the third of four daughters born to Effie Pearl Day and Lawrence Aulstin Martin, a railroad clerk who later became involved with the automobile trade.
 The family moved to Abilene, Texas, where Martin went to high school, graduating in 1938.
 Whilst at the school she was a member of the Wig and Mask, and the Cyclo-Drama dramatic clubs.
-On February 25, 1939, she married George Berry Harvey (born 1918), who was a fellow graduate of the Abilene High School.
+On February 25, 1939, she married George Berry Harvey, who was a fellow graduate of the Abilene High School.
 He qualified to be a mortician and the couple moved to Houston, where George worked at the Laughter Undertaking Company.

 Martin, who had previously been involved with beauty contests, moved to New York in 1945 with the intention of becoming a photographic model.
 She and her first husband parted and in 1946 she married Peter Joseph Pirrone (1913-1992), who was described as an employment agency manager in New York.
 Her first husband, George Harvey, remained in Houston where he died in a shooting incident in 1958.